ballerburg9005/echolocation-game/README.md

 Reducing the accuracy of the simulation unfortunately results in poor sound quality very fast.

+There are lots of other methods for aurealization, some faster some slower.
+But next to none of them rely on real sound wave simulations.
+And those that do that I have seen require huge 100GB pre-computed maps for simple rooms/buildings to work at all in 3D space, which heavily limits the usability of those methods to blind people.
+On the other hand, since echolocation in humans is an unstudied phenomenon, it would probably be very unwise to start out with methods that make a lot of assumptions and optimizations to cut corners, which could be detrimental to how echolocation works.

 ## Features
 - Levels are loaded via SVG (drawing.svg or first command parameter)
 - Echolocation: Pulses inside reasonable accurate physics simulation emitting from funnel forward from the player